-Public transport in Bulgaria is dependent on rail and road services which connect most of the country.
-Expats living in Bulgaria's cities will generally get around via bus and trolleybus networks.
-The capital, Sofia, also boasts a metro system.
+When it comes to transport and driving in Bulgaria, road and rail travel dominate the long-distance travel options.
+Expats living in Bulgaria's cities usually get around via bus and trolleybus networks.
+The capital, Sofia, also has a metro system.

-Apart from Plovdiv, the cycling paths in most cities are non-existent.
-Despite this, the number of cyclists is increasing and the state has promised to promote local biking culture by investing in cycling infrastructure.
+Apart from Plovdiv, the cycling paths inside most cities are non-existent.
+Despite this, the number of cyclists is increasing, and the state has promised to promote local biking culture by investing in cycling infrastructure.

 Public transport in Bulgaria

 Expats living in Bulgaria will be able to make use of its affordable and relatively efficient public transport network.
-Despite how extensive train and bus routes are, public transport is often slow-moving.
+Despite the extensive train and bus routes, public transport is often inefficient.

 Rail networks connect most of the cities in Bulgaria.
-Most trains are operated by the state-owned Bulgarian State Railways.
-The country's trains are outdated by Western European standards and they may move at paces that can frustrate expats used to faster services.
+Most trains are operated by the state-owned Bulgarian State Railways (BDZ).
+The country's trains are somewhat outdated, and they may move at a pace that can frustrate expats used to faster services.

-International trains connect Bulgaria to the adjacent countries of Greece, Macedonia, Romania, Turkey and Serbia, with some coaches travelling to European countries farther afield.
+International trains connect Bulgaria to the adjacent countries of Greece, Macedonia, Romania, Turkey and Serbia, with some coaches travelling to European countries further afield.

 Buses are a safe, reasonably priced and comfortable means of getting around.
-There are many bus routes which are serviced by a variety of bus companies.
-Long-distance buses are a common means of internal travel and international bus routes travel to cities such as Skopje, Belgrad and Istanbul.
+There are many bus routes serviced by a variety of bus companies.
+Long-distance buses are a common means of domestic travel, and international bus routes travel to cities such as Skopje, Belgrad and Istanbul.

 Bus tickets can be bought at bus stations, at bus company offices and, depending on the company, online.
+Expats may also be able to buy tickets once on the bus, but buying the ticket in advance is recommended.
 Bus schedules and routes are typically displayed in Cyrillic, which can be challenging for expats who can't read the alphabet.

 Taxis in Bulgaria

 Taxi companies operate in most cities but can be scarce in rural areas.
-New arrivals should be careful of taxis that offer fixed rates and that don't use a taximeter.
+New arrivals should be careful of taxis that offer fixed rates and don't use a meter.
 These drivers may be overcharging for their service.

 Driving in Bulgaria

 Foreign residents who don't live near public transport might need to consider buying a car.
-The country has a large second-hand car market.
-A variety of car makes are available at a cheaper cost than in most EU countries.
+The country has a sizeable second-hand car market, and a variety of car makes are available at a cheaper cost than in most EU countries.

-To drive in Bulgaria, expats will need a translation of their driver’s licence or, ideally, an International Driving Permit.
-This will be valid for one year, after which it's necessary to obtain a Bulgarian driver’s licence.
+To drive in Bulgaria, expats will need a translation of their driving licence or, ideally, an International Driving Permit.
+This will be valid for one year, after which it's necessary to obtain a Bulgarian driving licence.